gmc-code/PC-app-development/docs/tkinter_project/dictionary_with function.rst

 Dictionaries
 -------------------

-| A dictionary is a collection of ``key : value`` pairs.
+| A dictionary is a collection of ``key: value`` pairs.
-| All keys are unique and have no duplicates.
+| All keys are unique; duplicate keys are not possible.
+| Keys can be an integer, float, string, Boolean (True or False) and even a tuple.
 | To retrieve a value from a dictionary, use the key as an index.
 | See: https://v2.scrimba.com/learn-python-c03/~014